 path | The file name of the tone to be played | string | Required | Default valid values:

-Note: Any file name stored under System → File Manager → tones folder is a valid value. |
+Note: The file name of any file stored under the System → File Manager → tones folder is a valid value. |

 loop | Set the tone file to loop | boolean | Required | Valid values: